-MCOs are required to take part in a DUR program and as part of this program, per CMS requirements, each MCO will be required to submit a DUR report to HSD that will be submitted to CMS.
+MCOs are required to take part in a Drug Utilization Review (DUR) program and as part of this program, per CMS requirements, each MCO will be required to submit a DUR report to HSD that will be submitted to CMS.
 The report template is provided by CMS and at minimum shall contain the following:

-- A description of the nature and scope of the prospective and retrospective drug review program; - Detailed information on the specific criteria and standards in use; - A summary of the educational interventions used and an assessment of the effect of these
+- 1. A description of the nature and scope of the prospective and retrospective drug review Program; - 2.
+Detailed information on the specific criteria and standards in use;

-- interventions on the quality of care; and - An estimate of the cost savings generated as the result of the program.
+- 3. A summary of the educational interventions used and an assessment of the effect of these - 4. interventions on the quality of care; and - 5.
+An estimate of the cost savings generated as the result of the program.